 Are clothes optional at Clover Spa and Hotel?

-We are primarily clothes free rather than clothing optional, everyone who wants to experience nudity is welcome and we understand that newbies may wish to use swimwear at first.
+We are primarily clothes free rather than clothing optional, everyone who wants to experience nudity is welcome and we understand that newbies may wish to use swimwear or a robe at first.

 Can guests wear clothes anywhere on the premises?

 Guests are generally clothes free, that’s what they have come for and that’s what they enjoy, obviously on arrival and departure guests are dressed, some newbies remain dressed or wear swim wear, it really doesn’t matter as long as you are respectful of others.

 Yes all our staff are clothed whilst on duty.
 If they chose to use the spa outside working hours they are naked, towelled or robed like everyone else.

 No. We offer an extensive choice of professional massages and no “extras”.
 Guests can visit Clover Spa and Hotel and be safe in the knowledge that there is no sexual connotation.